rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 - Reduce team provisioning time to 0
 - Reduce team specific support questions to 0

-# What’s the most important thing we need to learn first?
+# Discovery

- - Will this be adopted?
+ - How will users actually leverage this?
  - Features required / prioritize.
  - Rally's best practices and usage patterns